Dannyj1/Zagreus/tuner-data/README.md

 ## Zagreus Tuner Dataset
 This directory contains the Zagreus Tuner Dataset.
 The dataset is a file in the [Extended Position Description (EDP)](https://www.chessprogramming.org/Extended_Position_Description) format that contains all positions that were used to tune the evaluation parameters of Zagreus.
-The dataset mainly consist of FEN strings from games played by top engines (mainly SF, Dragon, Lc0 and Fat Fritz) on [CCRL](https://ccrl.chessdom.com).
+The dataset mainly consists of FEN strings from games played by top engines (mainly SF, Dragon, Lc0 and Fat Fritz) on [CCRL](https://ccrl.chessdom.com).
 The actual end result of a game from white's perspective is represented with a "c9" comment.
 Example:
 ```
-r1bq1rk1/pp1p1pbp/4p1p1/nPP5/3nP3/2N3P1/3PNPBP/1RBQK2R b K - c9 1-0
+rq3rk1/ppnb2bp/3p1np1/2pPp1B1/2P1P3/2N3P1/PP1Q2BP/R3NRK1 w - - c9 "1-0";
 ```

 ## License